parente/tott/doc/setup.rst

 SSH for Windows Users
 ~~~~~~~~~~~~~~~~~~~~~

 If you are running Windows on your laptop and have not installed Cygwin_ or the like, you'll need to perform a few additional steps before Vagrant will be useful to you.
-Namely, you need to get a SSH, secure shell, client in order to connect to the virtual machine running on your laptop.
+Namely, you need to get a command line SSH (Secure SHell) client in order to connect to the virtual machine running on your laptop.

 Installing Cygwin just to get SSH is overkill for our needs.
 A lower-overhead solution is to install git_ for Windows.
 This Windows installer includes a few common Unix command line utilities including the necessary ``ssh``.
+(We're not actually going to use git on Windows: we just want this package for its bundled copy of ssh.)

 #.
 Visit http://git-scm.com/download/win.
 #.
 If the installer does not download automatically, click to download it.